suma-project/Suma/docs/docs/installation.md

 Requirements
 -------------

-** Please note, support for PHP 5.x has been deprecated.
-Future major releases of Suma will support PHP 7.x. **

 These requirements are based on our local testing.
 Earlier versions may also work:

-* MySQL recommended version 5.1
+* MySQL recommended version 5.5
-* Apache recommended version 2.2
+* Apache recommended version 2.4
-* PHP required version of at least 5.3.3 (including cURL, mbstring, PDO, and DOM). ** Please note that different server operating systems may use different module names.
-If you are experiencing unexpected issues with Suma after installation, check your server logs for missing PHP modules.** See the development environment for Suma, [Suma-Vagrant](https://github.com/suma-project/Suma-Vagrant/blob/php53/ansible/roles/demo/tasks/server.yml#L23-L57), for a full list of required PHP modules.
+* PHP required version of at least 7.1.x (including cURL, mbstring, PDO, and DOM). ** Please note that different server operating systems may use different module names.
+If you are experiencing unexpected issues with Suma after installation, check your server logs for missing PHP modules.**
 * Zend Framework 1.12.20 - required for Suma server, included with Suma code
 * Various Javascript Libraries - all included with Suma code